Skip to content

 -assetConfigSave <asset_guid or assetName> <configuration>`

-ℹ : The asset asset_guid can be obtained by consulting the $SYS/Coreflux/Assets topic.
+ℹ : The connector's asset_guid can be obtained by consulting the $SYS/Coreflux/Assets topic.

 Example: